MicrosoftDocs/PlayReady/Docs/Packaging/how-to-package-mp4-based.md

 # [DASH Static Keys](#tab/case1)

-- mp4 based asset
+- mp4 based asset.
-- DASH manifest
+- DASH manifest.
-- Fixed Key along the asset
+- Same keys along the asset - Keys not changing over time.
-- Single Key for all tracks and representations
-- PlayReady Header in the manifest at the AdaptationSet level, or in the DASH init segment
+- Same single key for all tracks and representations (bitrates), or different keys for different tracks and representations (bitrates).
+For example, use a different key can be used for all the video tracks above 1080p, to restrict access to the 4K resolution to certain clients.

 #### Supported

+The DASH manifest contains a PRO in each AdaptationSet, or in the DASH init segment of each representation

 - Supported on Windows 10 Fall Creators Update (released October 2017) and above

 #### Sample

-DASH manifest
+DASH Manifest

 ```xml
 <?xml version="1.0" encoding="utf-8"?>